vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 #####1.1 Purpose
 Developing a 'fortune
 cookie' (cf. unix 'fortune') application which is to be deployed with JavaCard technology.
-The client's marketing research has shown that a niece for such an application exists in several countries were most of the population will find this useful for religious or superstition reasons.
+The client's marketing research has shown that a niche for such an application exists in several countries where most of the population will find this useful for religious or superstition reasons.
+The client had done extensive market research as part of their previous projects and they shared this with us in the hope that we would find this useful.
+As part of this, they found that there is a big market in developing countries especially in the client's previous interest areas in Central Africa, where SIM based applications are still popular, for "Good Luck" messages and prosperity advice.
+This is also a very scalable model which can be deployed in other regions like South Asia or Latin America.

-Also the targeted market is present in geographical areas were the most used mobile devices are not smart phones, as so the application requires development on a module available to all devices, the SIM card.
+Also the targeted market is present in geographical areas were the most used mobile devices are not smartphones, as so the application requires development on a module available to all devices: the SIM card.
-In essence the architecture establishes a connection between the handset and a http server, this can be used for future development that would allow bringing social networks to user without reach of more modern machines.
+In essence the architecture establishes a connection between the handset and a http server, this can be used for future development that would allow bringing social networks to the users without the reach of more modern machines.
 #####1.2 Document Conventions
 Abbreviations<br>
 WAP : Wireless Application Protocol<br>